Want to follow along with this writing? Sign up Today, it's free and easy

 an thanks even more for the heart

-over 1 year ago chessi maria said:
+almost 2 years ago chessi maria said:

 Wow!
 This is told with a dark, twisting voice.
 'Black Rose' fits amazingly well as a title.
 You flushed out Rose's character deeply even though the whole story wasn't from her direct point of view.
 There are so many people in the world who are overlooked, overweight, and/or kept in the shadow of a sibling.
 It seems like, symbolically, Rose is calling attention to them all.
 I almost didn't heart this--not because it isn't an amazingly woven story, but because it was so chilling that it brought anything but hearts and love to my mind.
 Were the words that start and end the story your own?
 They're incredibly poetic!
 Anyway, it was a dark, chilling story and really well written.
 Good luck with the contest!

 Hi Corey.
 Thanks a million for the review and commentary :)

 That's actualy a pretty good oint.
 I'll have to give some thought as to how o make corrections